Sri Lanka declares emergency as protesters accused of creating ‘Arab Spring’

 Sri Lankans try to storm home of president amid spiralling economic crisis

-Sri Lanka’s president Gotabaya Rajapaksa has declared a state of emergency in the country and dubbed widespread angry protests to be the work of “organised extremists” trying to create an “Arab Spring”.
+Sri Lanka’s president Gotabaya Rajapaksa has declared a state of emergency and announced a curfew in the country after dubbing widespread angry protests to be the work of “organised extremists” trying to create an “Arab Spring”.

+While the president had announced the emergency on Friday, the Sri Lankan government said in a second announcement on Saturday that it will slap a curfew from 6pm Saturday until 6am Monday.

+“Under the powers given to the president curfew has been imposed countrywide from 6 p.m. on Saturday to 6 a.m. on Monday,” the government’s information department said.

 The country has been facing large-scale protests in the backdrop of one of the worst economic crises in decades as people find it increasingly harder to get access to basic essentials and amenities.